owen109/obs-scenes/README.md

 8. Press the big button and copy the shared link into your mobile broswer

-9. In the broswerclick share and find "Save To Homesceen"
+9. In the broswer click share and find "Save To Homesceen"

-10. Once saved, open it up and Your Done!
+10. Once saved open it up, and Your Done!